 Opening hours and access

 Most workshop are open to students in the building’s opening hours.
-The workshops are staffed by the Workshop Technicians in normal working hours, between 08:00 − 15:45.
+The workshops are staffed by the Head Engineers in normal working hours, between 08:00 − 15:45.
 Safety courses are mandatory in order to gain access to the workshops.
 The courses run regularly throughout the Academic year.

 Wood workshops